sfeir-open-source/sfeir-school-rxjs/docs/markdown/05-factory-subject/03-shareables.md

 <br>

-`refCount` maintain a counter of subscriptions and automatically call the connect for us.
+`refCount` maintains a counter of subscriptions and automatically call the connect for us.
 When the number of observer is to 0, it call the `unsubscribe` on the stream source.

 ##==##

-# Variants operators
+# Variant operators

 ### Some operators are doing multiples actions